2026-27 season

 Brass and voice annual Christmas Carol Concert

-Another Christmas treat – our annual carol concert with the world famous Black Dyke Band, presenter to be announced.
+Another Christmas treat – our annual carol concert with the world famous Black Dyke Band, presented by BBC Look North’s Amy Garcia. .

 Join the throngs who take time time out from the hustle and bustle of all the Christmas preparations – from shopping and wrapping, to decorating and card writing – to take part in this sparkling seasonal celebration.
 Tickets sell very quickly and last year was a near sell out, so book as soon as you can for an afternoon filled with carols for choir, audience singalongs and musical gems for the band.
-The programme will include time-honoured pieces as well as the popular songs beloved by many.
+The programme will include Sleigh Ride, The Holly and the Ivy, Zither Carol, Christian’s Awake, Shepherd’s Pipe Carol and O Holy Night as well as the popular songs beloved by many.

 Audience members can sing along using the programmes available in the foyer (cash only) or at the bars (card or cash).